 - In the bowl of your stand mixer (or a regular large bowl), add the butter, shortening, sugar, vanilla, and almond extract.
 Beat for approximately 5 minutes, until light and fluffy.

-- In a medium bowl, add the flour and salt and whisk together (you could sift it but I'm lazy).
+In a medium bowl, add the flour and salt and whisk together.

 - Scoop the mixture until the prepared bundt pan.

 - Bake for 1.5 hours or until a toothpick inserted into the center comes out clean.

 - Cool for 10 minutes then flip and remove.